Chef Ra

 Chef Ra (October 10, 1950 – December 26, 2006), born Jim Wilson Jr., was a long-time cannabis rights advocate and cannabis foods writer in the United States.
 After gaining notoriety as a ganja gourmet and appearing on the November 1987 cover of High Times, he began writing "Chef Ra's Psychedelic Kitchen" in 1988 at the request of magazine editor Steven Hager.
-Ra was a fixture of Ann Arbor's Hash Bash, speaking out about the benefits of cannabis for 19 consecutive years before his death.
+Ra was a fixture of Ann Arbor's Hash Bash, speaking out about the benefits of cannabis for 19 consecutive years before his death at the age of 56.

 Biography

 Early life

-Although he was born Charleston, West Virginia, by high school, Wilson had moved to the Champaign–Urbana metropolitan area.
+Though born in Charleston, West Virginia, by high school Wilson had moved to the Champaign–Urbana metropolitan area.
 He was the first Black student elected Senior Class President at Urbana High.
-Wilson was later banned from the football team, even though he had been the starting end and placekicker, because of his association with fellow student Steven Hager, who later hired Wilson to write for High Times.
+Wilson was later banned from the football team, because of his association with fellow student Steven Hager, who later hired Wilson to write for High Times.